 Date of first class: October 2th

 You can register at the bottom-left of this page.

 Do you ever have trouble drawing with proper perspective?
 Are you unable to quickly and accurately sketch an urban scene?
 Drawing in perspective is one of the most fundamental skills for a visual artist.
 In this course, you will learn to believably depict architectural objects in perspective, both in the classroom and in different, interesting, locations around the city.

 The perspective, constructive drawing, rendering and architectural sketching skills you will learn in this class are absolutely essential for aspiring concept artists, comic book artist, illustrators, architects, industrial and transport designers.

 By the end of this class, you will understand how to draw with proper perspective and capture an urban scene, showcasing interesting, well-rendered architecture and accurately projected shadows.
 You will have several finished pieces for your portfolio and a solid foundation for reaching a professional level of drawing.

 This class is a level 2, or intermediate class.
 Drawing from Life or equivalent experience (having a foundation in the basics of realistic drawing, such as basic perspective, proportion and shading) is required.

 Language requirements: You need at least intermediate level English to take this class (the teacher will use many visual examples and there will usually be students in the class who speak French and can help you if you don't understand something).

 Due to popular demand for a class like this, taught by Michael Solovyev, we expect it to fill up very fast!

-The Registration Deadline is Wednesday the 5th of July at 11:59 PM
+The Early Registration Deadline is Wednesday the 16th of August at 11:59 PM

 - Become proficient in one of the most important skills in visual arts: drawing in perspective!